Apple Crumble Cheesecake

 apple crumble cheesecake before slicing into it

-• Fall Dessert: Nothing says fall like spiced apples with crumble topping.
+Fall flavors: Nothing says fall like spiced apples with crumble topping.
 Add Cheesecake, and you have the most amazing dessert, with warm fall spices.

-• Creamy Cheesecake: The cheesecake layer is so creamy, with notes of spices, and pairs perfectly with the apples and crumble topping.
+Creamy cheesecake: The cheesecake layer is so creamy, with notes of spices, and pairs perfectly with the apples and crumble topping.
+Try my Pecan Pumpkin Cheesecake Bars for another delicious fall cheesecake.

 There are four elements to this cheesecake: Crust, cheesecake filling, spiced apples, and crumble topping.